 German shepherds, Rottweilers, Great Danes, Labrador Retrievers, and Saint Bernards can be some of the most rewarding dog breeds to own.
+Most of these dog breeds are also commonly trained to become guard dogs and protection dogs for sale.
 However, they’re also the most likely to have joint problems as they age.

 If you’re a proud dog owner, and you want to make sure your pup has the best life possible, then this article is for you.
 Whether you own a large breed or a toy poodle, your dog can benefit from proactive joint pain relief.

 Read on to learn everything you don’t know, but should, about dog joint pain.

 There are two types of dog joint pain: developmental and degenerative.
 Developmental joint problems are there from birth.

 Usually, joint developmental issues are going to be something genetic that makes it difficult for the dog joints to develop the way they’re supposed to.
 For instance, hip dysplasia could be a type of joint developmental issue.

 There are also degenerative joint issues.
 Degenerative joint problems occur from everyday use.
 Repetitive moments can wear down your dog’s cartilage and increase the risk of injuring their tendons.